 During this holiday season, the editors at Hearing Health & Technology Matters (HHTM) are taking some time off.
 However, we are not leaving you without anything to read on our blog this week.
 Instead, we are publishing a special holiday edition filled with what we call our Readers’ Choices.

 Our Readers’ Choices featured this week are the posts published on each of our individual blogs that drew the largest number of viewers during the year.
 Whether or not you have read these Readers’ Choice posts before, we think you will enjoy them.

 Best wishes for a Happy & Healthy New Year!

-It helps to know, or at least be aware, of what you should do or not do.
+It helps to know, or at least be aware, of what you should do or should not do.
 Strategies that improve your understanding and practices that don’t.
 You probably get your information from your hearing healthcare professional, from the internet and/or from consumer hearing loss organizations.
 And this is all good!

 But as a person with lifelong hearing loss, I can tell you this: there’s important info that you won’t get from your audiologist or hearing loss websites.
 I’m talking about the nitty-gritty stuff, the reality checks and helpful tips, that only another person with hearing loss can tell you about because they’ve gone through it.

 Not telling people that you have hearing loss doesn’t help you hear them any better.

 After showering, you should wait half an hour before putting your hearing aid in so that your ear can dry completely and prevent kaka from getting into the aid.
 (An audiologist will tell you this, but only if you ask, “How long should I wait after a shower before putting my hearing aid in?)